andrewjahn/AndysBrainBook/docs/index.rst

     5.06.2019: Added sections to FAQ about resampling, biased analyses, and flipped orientations.
 Wrote the chapters for the Statistics part of the short course; videos coming soon.

     5.25.2019: Finished the Unix Module, and added videos for 2nd and 3rd level analysis in the fMRI short course.

+    5.31.2019: First draft of the Unix and fMRI courses are complete!